Check dmesg¶

 errors |

-Number of unfiltered error lines found in the ring buffer. |
+Number of reported error lines found in the ring buffer, after applying the ignore list and, with --icinga-callback, the acknowledged messages. |

 Credits, License¶